philip78yahoo/dominoes_mexTrain_rust/README.md

 ### A hand
 1. add_dominoe(Dominoe)()
 2. is_empty() returns bool
-3. move(from,to) from/to are u32, moves Dominoe from position 'from' to position 'to' within the hand.
+3. shift(from,to) from/to are u32, moves Dominoe from position 'from' to position 'to' within the hand.
 4. toggle_orientation(position) toggle the orientation of Dominoe in hand at position
 5. show() displays the Dominoes in position order head to tail